HOP to Freshers - Packing your stuff

 - A list of important numbers, in case you lose your phone.

-Make sure you add important documents you might need for enrollment or registration such as, university acceptance letter, paperwork for accommodation, students finance documents, a valid ID with a picture such as a driving license or passport.
+Make sure you add important documents you might need for enrolment or registration such as, university acceptance letter, paperwork for accommodation, students finance documents, a valid ID with a picture such as a driving license or passport.
 You will also need a letter/document with your address on to be able to register with a GP or dental surgery.

 Stuff for you room